Okonkwosolomon1/Customer-Behaviour-Analysis/README.md

 ### Skills Deployed

-Window Functions
+- Window Functions
-Database Creation from raw data
-Aggregations
+- Aggregations
-JOINs
+- JOINs
-Common Table Expressions (CTE)
+- Common Table Expressions (CTE)
-Subquery
+- Subquery
-Script writing
+- Script writing

 ### Case Study Questions
 1. What is the total amount each customer spent at the restaurant?